lok660/vite-source-code/docs/guide/why.md

 - **Source code** often contains non-plain JavaScript that needs transforming (e.g. JSX, CSS or Vue/Svelte components), and will be edited very often.
 Also, not all source code needs to be loaded at the same time (e.g. with route-based code-splitting).

   Vite serves source code over [native ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
-This is essentially letting the browser take over part of the job of a bundler: Vite only needs to transform and serve source code on demand, as the browser requests it.
-Code behind conditional dynamic imports is only processed if actually used on the current screen.
+This is essentially letting the browser taking over part of the job of a bundler: Vite only needs to transform and serve source code on demand, as the browser requests them.
+Code behind conditional dynamic imports are only processed if actually used on the current screen.

   ![bundler based dev server](/images/bundler.png)